gohugoio/hugo/content/project-organization/configuration.md

 title:                      ""
 # if true, use /filename.html instead of /filename/
 uglyURLs:                   false
-# Do not make the url/path to lowercase
-disablePathToLower:         false
-# if true, auto-detect Chinese/Japanese/Korean Languages in the content. (.Summary and .WordCount can work properly in CJKLanguage)
-hasCJKLanguage:             false
 # verbose output
 verbose:                    false
 # verbose logging